int3x/winrmexec/README.md

 # winrmexec
 Impacket-based WinRM client with support for NTLM and Kerberos authentication over HTTP and HTTPS in the spirit of `smbexec.py` and `psexec.py`.
 You can run a single command with `-X 'whoami /all'`, or use the "shell" mode to issue multiple commands.
 It depends on `impacket`, `requests`, `xmltodict`, and optionally `prompt_toolkit` python packages.
-If `prompt_toolkit` is not installed on your system, it defaults to the built-in `readline` module for.
+If `prompt_toolkit` is not installed on your system, it defaults to the built-in `readline` module.

 ## Examples
 In the following examples impacket's "target" format will be used: `[[domain/]username[:password]@]<target>`.